RicoNoSuave/CSU_Senior_Project/docs/Prometheus Full Documentation.md

 				Rationale:
 			</td>
 			<td colspan=5>
-				To be able to enable or disable night mode.
+				To be able to enable or disable dark mode.
 			</td>
 		</tr>
 		<tr>